From Width-Based Model Checking to Width-Based Automated Theorem Proving: Introduction

-One issue with addressing Problem \ref{problem:MainQuestionWBATP} using the logic approach mentioned above is that algorithms obtained in this way are usually based quantifier-elimination.
+The monadic second-order logic of graphs (MSO$_2$ logic) extends first-order logic by introducing quantification over sets of vertices and over sets of edges.
+This logic is powerful enough to express several well studied graph-theoretic properties such as connectivity, Hamiltonicity, $3$-colorability, and many others.
+Given that for each $\treewidthvalue\in \N$, the MSO$_2$ theory of graphs of treewidth at most $\treewidthvalue$ is decidable \cite{seese1991structure,Courcelle1990MSO}, we have that if a graph property $\graphproperty$ is definable in MSO$_2$ logic, then there is an algorithm that takes an integer $\treewidthvalue$ as input, and correctly determines whether every graph of treewidth at most $\treewidthvalue$ belongs to $\graphproperty$.
+A similar result can be proved with respect to graphs of constant cliquewidth using MSO$_1$ logic \cite{seese1991structure}, and for graphs of bounded ODD width using FO logic \cite{andrade2019width}.
+One issue with addressing Problem \ref{problem:MainQuestionWBATP} using this logic-theoretic approach is that algorithms obtained in this way are usually based on quantifier-elimination.
 As a consequence, the function upper-bounding the running time of these algorithms in terms of the width parameter grows as a tower of exponentials whose height depends on the number of quantifier alternations of the logical sentence given as input to the algorithm.
 For instance, the algorithm obtained using this approach to test the validity of Hadwiger's conjecture restricted to $c$ colors on graphs of treewidth at most $k$ has a very large dependency on the width parameter.
 In \cite{kawarabayashi2009hadwiger}, the time necessary to perform this task was estimated in $f(\numbercolors,\treewidthvalue)\leq p^{p^{p^{p}}}$, where $p=(\treewidthvalue+1)^{(\numbercolors-1)}$ \cite{kawarabayashi2009hadwiger}.
 Our approach yields a much smaller upper bound of the form $2^{2^{O(\treewidthvalue \cdot \log \treewidthvalue + c^2)}}$.
-Significant reductions in complexity can also be observed for other conjectures.
+Significant reductions in complexity, with respect to the logical approach, can also be observed for other conjectures.